Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

-A collection of utilities which require Django settings to be importable.
+A collection of utilities that require Django settings to be importable.

 Functions